Core View Components

 Aggregate Selector

-The Aggregate Selector is used to choose the calculation by which traffic data displayed in the graph and table is aggregated:
+The Aggregate selector is used to choose the calculation by which traffic data displayed in the graph and table is aggregated:

 • Average: Calculates the top-X based on average traffic volume over the specified time range.